Facial Injuries (cont.)

 You can take steps to help reduce your young child's risk of facial injury.

-- Never leave your child unattended in a high place, such as on a tabletop; in a crib with the sides down; on elevated porches, decks, and landings; or even on a bed or sofa.
+- Never leave your child unattended in a high place, such as on a tabletop; in a crib with the sides down; on elevated porches, decks, or landings; or even on a bed or sofa.

 - Do not leave your child alone in any infant seat or sitting toy, such as a swing or jumper.
 Use all of the safety straps provided.